Top pelvic floor disorders and how to treat them

 Treating pelvic health disorders can be done through a wide variety of non-surgical and advanced surgical treatment options.

 Non-surgical treatments include:

-- Medications.
-There are many medications that treat pelvic health disorders.
+- Medications: There are many medications to treat pelvic health disorders.
 Your doctor will let you know if this is the best treatment plan for you.